samanyougarg/Group-Emotion-Recognition/README.md

 ### Bottom-up approach

-**Bottom-up approach** estimates the facial expressions of each individual in the group –
+**Bottom-up approach** estimates the facial expressions of each person in the group –

 1. Face detection